 2017 CDT Conference: Infrastructure and the Environment

-The Centre for Doctoral Training in Sustainable Infrastructure Systems is holding its annual conference on the 8th November 2017.
+The Centre for Doctoral Training in Sustainable Infrastructure Systems held its annual conference on the 8th November 2017.
 The conference is an integral part of the CDT’s annual programme of events and is organised and facilitated by current first year students.

 Water is arguably the world’s most essential natural resource; however, freshwater systems are under threat from human activities, resulting in habitat modification and loss of biodiversity.